 This melt-in-your-mouth Instant Pot beef stew is loaded with flavor.
 Using a bounty of fresh vegetables and tender beef, this updated classic will please everyone at your table.
 You can also make this recipe with any brand of electric pressure cooker.
 While the step-by-step instructions are written with Instant Pot terms, you will find they are easily adaptable to any brand.

-As a toast to my Irish friends on St. Patrick’s Day, I decide to update my pressure cooker beef stew recipe to make it just a little bit more Irish.
+As a toast to my Irish friends on St. Patrick’s Day, I decided to update my pressure cooker beef stew recipe to make it just a little bit more Irish.
 A traditional Irish Stew is made with mutton, onions and potatoes.
 You may also see carrots in the stew – a version, as I understand, that is preferred in southern Ireland.

 *If you prefer not to use stout, just substitute it with an equal amount of water or no-sodium broth.